-V After the Routing flow step has completed, switch to the Floorplanner perspective to view the results.
-In the

-Floorplanner view's flyout palette, under the Layers section, turn on visibility for Instances, but turn off visibility for Sites, Clock Routes, and Non-clock Routes.
+After the Routing flow step has completed, switch to the Floorplanner perspective to view the results.
+In the Floorplanner View (see page 89)'s flyout palette, under the Layers section, turn on visibility for Instances, but turn off visibility for Sites, Clock Routes, and Non-clock Routes.